How do early repayment charges work and how can I avoid them?

 What is a typical amount for an early repayment charge?

-An ERC is usually a percentage of the outstanding mortgage and typically between 1 per cent and 5 per cent.
+An ERC is usually a percentage of the outstanding mortgage and typically between 1% and 5%.

 Sometimes the percentage reduces the longer you’ve had your deal, which is often the case for big high-street lenders like NatWest, Nationwide, Halifax, HSBC and Lloyds Bank.